Freiling87/Sorquol/Sorquol/Scratchpad.md

 #	C	Chunk Editor
 ##		CT	Hotkeys
-###			T	00 SetOrientation/SetDirection not updating in fields for Draw Mode only
-- Distributed the changes from the LeftArrow approach.
-Test that it was done right.
 ###			C	F9 - Quickload
 - Maybe try this through calling menus and sending a ButtonHelper as Pressed.
   - Proposed: